Skip to main content

 • September 6, 2015

-"I was so exited to find this medication.
-I had previously been on synthroid and it's generic for over 20 years with no problems and suddenly became intolerant with debilitating side effects.
-We tried adding Cytemel which cause terrible heart palps and then tried Armour also causing terrible heart palps and chest pain, both meds were reduced greatly with the same effect.
-I finally found Tirosint and did wonderfully on it for over 6 months, then my stomach had severe issues, through specialists and so many tests, treatments and a whole lot of money we finally stopped Tirosint on a whim.
-I'm all better stomach wise, but out of options otherwise.
+"I was so excited to find this medication.
+I had previously been on Synthroid and its generic for over 20 years with no problems and suddenly became intolerant with debilitating side effects.
+We tried adding Cytomel, which caused terrible heart palpitations, and then tried Armour, also causing terrible heart palpitations and chest pain, both meds were reduced greatly with the same effect.
+I finally found Tirosint and did wonderfully on it for over 6 months.
+Then my stomach had severe issues.
+Through specialists and so many tests, treatments, and a whole lot of money, we finally stopped Tirosint on a whim.
+I'm all better stomach-wise, but out of options otherwise.
 Since even compounded T4 uses fillers, I have no more options."

 2 / 10